About Me

 My focus will be on creating a nurturing and non-judgemental mindset leading into each session.
 I look forward to modeling and scaffolding meaningful strategies which you can practice on your own, gaining confidence and harmony at home.

-I recently joined an episode of Unmasking Social to explore the balance between holding boundaries and maintaining connection with children.
-This conversation reflects my understanding of neurodivergence and how it informs the way I support children and families in practice.
+In this conversation, I explore the balance between holding firm boundaries and maintaining meaningful connection with children.
+We discuss neurodivergence, emotional regulation, and how these perspectives shape the way I support children and families in both educational and coaching settings.